What does “eiga” mean in Japanese?

 - 映 : a kanji character widely used to express the act of projecting or casting.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “eiga” through the detailed kanji check above.
-Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “movies” in Japanese